ibm-cloud-docs/speech-to-text/features.md

 ## Using speech recognition parameters
 {: #features-parameters}

 The service's speech recognition interfaces share largely common parameters for transcribing speech to text.
 The parameters let you tailor aspects of your request, such as whether the data is streamed or sent all at once, and the information that the service includes in its response.
-Some parameters are available only for some speech recognition interfaces or for some languages.

 The following sections introduce the speech recognition parameters and their functionality.
+Some parameters are available only for some speech recognition interfaces or for some languages and models.
 For information about all parameters and their interface and language support, see the [Parameter summary](/docs/speech-to-text?topic=speech-to-text-summary).

 ### Audio transmission and timeouts
 {: #features-input}